magento/merchdocs/src/cms/widget-new-products-list.md

 1. For **Cache Lifetime (Seconds)**, choose how often you want to refresh the list of new products.

-   By default, the cache is set to 86400 seconds, or 24 hours.
+   By default, the cache is set to 86,400 seconds (24 hours).

    ![]({% link images/images/widget-options-new-product-list.png %}){: .zoom}
    _Widget Options_